arisfkiaras/flux-learning/README.md

 Vector is deployed using a custom DaemonSet [apps/vector/daemon-set.yaml](./apps/vector/daemon-set.yaml)

-Sources and sinks are configured in a Config Map: [apps/vector/config-map.yaml](./apps/vector/config-map.yaml)
+Sources and sinks are configured in a Config Map [apps/vector/config-map.yaml](./apps/vector/config-map.yaml)

 The configuration was inspired by [Vector Helm charts](https://github.com/vectordotdev/helm-charts/blob/develop/charts/vector)